 Consent for Scientific Research

-The GDPR Article 89 is dedicated to the scientific, archival and statistical data collection.
+The GDPR Article 89 is dedicated to scientific, archival, and statistical data collection.
 According to the article, there are special safeguards that should be applied when data is collected for scientific purposes.
 This safeguards:

 shall ensure that technical and organisational measures are in place in particular in order to ensure respect for the principle of data minimisation.
 Those measures may include pseudonymisation provided that those purposes can be fulfilled in that manner.
 Where those purposes can be fulfilled by further processing which does not permit or no longer permits the identification of data subjects, those purposes shall be fulfilled in that manner.